Prometheus-X-association/lomct/docs/design-document.md

 ## Methodology

-We will run manual and automatic tests.
+We will run manual tests.

 ### Manual Scenario